veracity/veracity-documentation/sections/identity/new-login-url.md

 ### Apps using the NPM package @veracity/node-auth
 If your app is using the NPM pacakge @veracity/node-auth, you must update it to version `1.0.7` or greater, or version `2.0.7` or greater.

+## Need help?
+If you have questions or need help, [use this form to contact support](https://services.veracity.com/form/SupportAnonymous).